LedgerHQ/ledger-fresh-management/blogpost.md

 ### Without a Ledger device

-When starting her journey without a Ledger device, the user will be able to register different WebAuthn devices(your mobille phone, your laptop, …) to Ledger Fresh.
+When starting her journey without a Ledger device, the user will be able to register different WebAuthn devices (your mobille phone, your laptop, …) to Ledger Fresh.

 Ledger Fresh will provide additional guidance when an operation is risky or the user account value is significant enough to get protected against malware with a Ledger device.

-Switching between security profiles or modifying the current security profile will be performed with a customizable delay and notifications to give users the opportunity to cancel the operation in case it was initiated by malware
+Switching between security profiles or modifying the current security profile will be performed with a customizable delay and notifications to give users the opportunity to cancel the operation in case it was initiated by malware.

 ### Adding a Ledger device

-Adding a Ledger device provides full protection against malware - thus security operations can be confirmed instantly on device (What You See Is What You Sign).
+Adding a Ledger device provides full protection against malware - thus security operations can be confirmed instantly on device (_What You See Is What You Sign_).
 The user will also be able to bypass security restrictions set to the account (for example a spent amount per day) if and only if using a Ledger device.

 ### Future Ledger Fresh services

-In the future, we plan to extend the support of Ledger Fresh - both with connecting additional chains to Starknet, and to support the same concept on different chains if it is economically viable
+In the future, we plan to extend the support of Ledger Fresh - both with connecting additional chains to Starknet, and to support the same concept on different chains if it is economically viable.

 Additional services will also be implemented as plugins, such as a multisignature service or a trustless legacy service allowing to send crypto assets to a predefined address if the account has been idle for some time.